GitHub City Online Tool

 How to Use GitHub City

 You can create a GitHub contribution city in a few steps.
-The homepage tool runs in your browser, so you do not need to install a command-line tool or connect a private account.
+The homepage tool runs in your browser, so you do not need to install a command-line tool, authorize a private account, or configure a README workflow.

 1